profullstack/ferroframe/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details.
+Please feel free to submit a Pull Request.

 ## 📄 License